messense/APUE-Learning/README.md

 Codes I wrote when learning Advanced Programming in the UNIX Environment 3rd edition.

-The codes doesn't use the `apue.h` introduced in the book for simplicity and readability.
+The `apue.h` introduced in the book is not used by these codes for simplicity and readability.
 All the codes are built and tested on OS X 10.9 with LLVM clang and Ubuntu 12.04 LTS with GCC 4.6.3.

 ## Table of contents